tanyadyz12-eng/Final_project_MixMaster/README.md

 An interactive command-line interface

-A modular template-driven recipe creation engine
+A modular, template-driven recipe creation engine

 A documented suite of automated tests